 - The Center for Students with Disabilities (CSD) is the University agent charged with the responsibility for collecting and maintaining documentation related to students’ requests for accommodations.

-- The CSD’s electronic case management system is hosted on a secure server and is developed and maintained using industry best practices.
+- The CSD’s electronic case management system is hosted on a secure server and was developed and is maintained using industry best practices.
 The CSD’s electronic system does not share information with other databases throughout the University (e.g., PeopleSoft database, Dean of Students’ Office database, etc.).